 Up to 75% of women will experience the discomfort of a yeast infection throughout their lives.
 Yeast is a naturally occurring fungus which we normally associate with baked bread and beer.
 It’s also naturally occurring in our downstairs departments, and when yeast decides to host a party and invite all its friends, that’s when us ladies find ourselves in a sticky situation.

 Yeast infections can be caused by all manner of things including elevated estrogen levels, pregnancy, antibiotics, immune disorders, unprotected sex and more simply, what you are putting on and in your body.
 Itchiness and soreness as well as burning are all common symptoms.
-This could also include white or colourless cottage cheese discharge (or disco, as we referred to it as in one of our past Vee blogs).
+This could also include white or colourless cottage cheese discharge (or discharge, as we referred to it as in one of our past Vee blogs).

 Besides the 101 rule of peeing after sex, there are a few other simple tricks to help prevent yeast infections.
 By following these four tips, you’ll lower your chances of developing an infection and increase the health of your vagina.
 Yay.

 1. Clean using non-scented hygiene products

 Remember those pH levels?
 Vaginas are wonderful organs who are smart enough to self-clean.
 Scented soaps might smell good, but they aren't paying any favours to your hoo-ha health.
 By using soaps or scented washes, you’re actually stripping your vagina of its natural pH balance.
 These perfumes and chemicals can irritate your lady bits, increasing your likelihood of contracting a yeast infection.
 Don’t take this as a reason not to wash down their either.
 Neglecting your labia in the shower can also cause an increased risk.
 Our suggestion: Wash regularly using water or a pH balanced wash - keep it simple.
 When you’re done, make sure you dry your downstairs thoroughly to remove any moisture, that pesky bad bacteria loves moisture.

 2. Up your probiotics game